aitva/dotfiles/docs/linux.md

 This file contains information on Linux system.

+## sshd

+- allow root login with key only add `PermitRootLogin without-password` to `/etc/ssh/sshd_config`
+- connect to a server with public key disable `ssh -o PubkeyAuthentication=no example.org`

 ## User and permission

 - bind privileged port as non-root user: `setcap 'cap_net_bind_service=+ep' /usr/local/bin/caddy`